watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 In the following sections, details of FP, CP, and MP are explained.

 # Forwarding Plane
-The FP is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
+FP is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
-In this architecture, all FP components are located within the SR domain, and packets are forwarded using only SRv6.
+In this architecture, all FP components are located within the SR domain.

 ~~~ drawing
  +----------------------------------------------------------------+